"

 • Female sex

-Risk factors for developing overweight and obesity include the following[4]:
+Risk factors for becoming overweight and developing obesity include the following[4]:

 • Modifiable Risk Factors

-• Dietary intake of excessive calories, saturated fat, and added sugar
+• Dietary intake of excessive calories, saturated fat, added sugar, and processed foods

 • Poor sleep